This Easy Monster Fudge is a chocolate based fudge swirled with fun colours, topped with icing and transformed into cute little monsters!

 You could do this with orange, or with black.
 Whatever floats your Halloween boat.
 I just like cute colours.
 It's the girl in me.

-I have a thing for cute food.
+Honestly, I have a thing for cute food.
 I have a thing for tiny food.
-So I combined my two loves and made each slice a cutie-patootie little monster.
+So, I combined my two loves and made each slice a cutie-patootie little monster.

 I know.
 It's ridiculously silly, and slightly adorable.
 It's how I roll.
 Halloween gets the cute treatment around the Beaulieu compound.

-So you can find the recipe for this cutie-patootie fudge over at Real Housemoms.
-I’m a monthly contributor over at Aubrey’s pad.
-So zip on over there to grab the recipe for this Easy Monster Fudge.
+You can find the recipe for this cutie-patootie fudge over at Real Housemoms.
+I'm a monthly contributor over at Aubrey's pad.
+Zip on over there to grab the recipe for this Easy Monster Fudge.

-- 12 ounces white chocolate, broken into small pieces
+- 12 oz white chocolate broken into small pieces

 - 1 cup sweetened condensed milk